Stigmella salicis

 On the wing in April and May and again in July and August.

 Larvae feed on willow (Salix spp.), preferring the rough-leaved species.
 The larval mine is usually broad and short, often doubling back and creating a 'false blotch'.
-The frass is broken linear.
+The frass is broken linear, and the egg may be on either the upper or lower surface of the leaf.
 The mines can be found in June and July and from September into November.

 Widespread and fairly frequent in Britain.
 In the Butterfly Conservation's Microlepidoptera Report 2011 this species was classified as common.